 Catherine Higgs, Senior Lecturer, University of the West of England

 These one-day workshops prepare a group of staff to make applications for Fellowship at a specific category.
-The workshops can be run remotely and provide a dedicated space to focus on the requirements of Fellowship, review example applications relevant to participants’ contexts and to plan applications.
+The workshops can be run online and provide a dedicated space to focus on the requirements of Fellowship, review example applications relevant to participants’ contexts and to plan applications.

 Workshops are delivered by Senior or Principal Fellows and draw on examples relevant to the institution’s and participants’ contexts.